sdparsons/splithalf/README.md

 some reason one participant has too few trials to analyse, or did not complete one condition, this will be reflected here.
 I suggest you compare this n to your expected n to check that everything is running correctly.
 If the ns dont match, we have a problem.
-More likely, it will throw an error, but useful to know.
+More likely, R will give an error message, but useful to know.

 Next are the estimates; the splithalf column and the associated 95% percentile intervals, and the Spearman-Brown corrected estimate with its own percentile intervals.
 Unsurprisingly, our simlated random data does not yield internally consistant measurements.

-*What should I report?* Ideally, report everything.
-I have included 95% percentiles of the estimates to give a picture of the spread of internal consistency estimates.
+*What should I report?* My preference is to report everything.
+95% percentiles of the estimates are provided to give a picture of the spread of internal consistency estimates.
 Also included is the spearman-brown corrected estimates, which take into account that the estimates are drawn from half the trials that they could have been.
 Negative reliabilities are near uninterpretable and the spearman-brown formula is not useful in this case.
-For comparibility between studies I recommend reporting both the raw and the corrected estimates.
-Something like the following should be sufficient;

 > We estimated the internal consitency of bias A and B using a
-> permutation-based splithalf approach (Parsons 2020) with 5000 random
+> permutation-based splithalf approach (Parsons 2020a) with 5000 random
 > splits.
 The (Spearman-Brown corrected) splithalf internal consistency
-> of bias A was were *r*<sub>SB</sub> = 0.01, 95%CI \[-0.28,0.33\].
+> of bias A was were *r*<sub>SB</sub> = -0.06, 95%CI \[-0.34,0.27\].
 >
-> — Me, reporting reliability, just now
+> — Parsons, 2020

-Simples.
-I hope :)

 ### Average scores

-OK, lets change things up and look at average scores only.
-In this case, imagine that we have only a single trial type and we can then ignore the trial type option.
-We will want separate outcome scores for each block of trials, but this time it is simply the average RT in each block.
-Lets see how that looks within *splithalf*.
-Note that the main difference is that we have omitted the inputs about what trial types to ‘compare’, as this is irrelevant for the current task.
+For some tasks the outcome measure may simply be the average RT.
+In this case, we will ignore the trial type option.
+We will extract separate outcome scores for each block of trials, but this time it is simply the average RT in each block.
+Note that the main difference in this code is that we have omitted the inputs about what trial types to ‘compare’, as this is irrelevant for the current task.